Site Map

 HT can have side effects, including:

-Tell your doctor if you notice side effects.
+Tell your provider if you notice side effects.
 Changing the dose or type of HT you take may help reduce these side effects.
 Do not change your dose or stop taking HT before talking with your doctor.

 When to Call the Doctor